-Retail opportunity: Accelerate economic mobility of workers in the retail and related industry sectors through more relevant training, clearer career paths and supporting services (including a philan-thropic commitment of \$100 million in the U.S. over five years).
+Retail opportunity: Accelerate economic mobility of workers in the retail and related industry sectors through more relevant training, clearer career paths and supportive services (including a philanthropic commitment of \$100 million in the U.S. over five years).

-Women's economic empowerment: Train 1 million women in agriculture, factories and retail around the world.
+Women's Economic Empowerment: Train nearly 1 million women on farms, in factories and in retail around the world.
 By the end of 2014, funding was in place to train more than 800,000 women.